tushar-sharma/tushar-sharma.github.io/_posts/2024-01-14-deploy-gradle-build-cache.md

 ## Setting Up the Build Cache Node

-### Generating a Hashed Salt Password

-For enhanced security, the Gradle build cache requires a hashed salt password.
-You can generate this using the build-cache-node jar.
-First, ensure you have the jar file by downloading it from the official Gradle Documentation.

 ### Running the Build Cache Node Locally

 After downloading the  [jar](https://docs.gradle.com/build-cache-node/jar/build-cache-node-18.0.jar) file, you can start the build cache node locally: